MiikaMatias/tsoha/README.md

 The cluster will contain a singular pod with two containers, one being the application front-end and the other one being the postgreSQL database.

 ## Service providers
 All services will be run in AWS, paid from my own pocket.

+## Concerning review
+If course review using all of these external dependencies does not work, I can make one version using the CI/CD deployment system and one without it for review.